tokenicrat/hugo-theme-counter/README_en.md

 ## Troubleshooting

-If Hugo indicates that your version is too low during site building, it's because the author uses Arch Linux and lazily set the minimum version to `0.148.1` in `theme.toml`.
+If Hugo indicates that your version is too low during site building, it's because the author lazily set the minimum version to `0.148.1` in `theme.toml`.
 Your older Hugo version will likely work fine - just modify the version number.

 ## License